xando/buzzy/docs/index.rst

-.. function:: buzzy.render.markdown(target, source)
+.. function:: buzzy.render.markdown(source, target_file)

    Renderer class to render file from a markdown markup. **markdown** package is required

-   :param target: name of the destination file
+   :param target_file: name of the destination file
    :param source: for source of the markup file

 .. code-block:: python